-Meaning: Possible symmetry groups for random symmetric structure generator crystals (spacegroups), layer plane groups for 2D-crystals, plane groups for surfaces, or point groups for clusters.
+nsym Possible symmetry groups for symmetric random structure generator for crystals (space groups), layer groups for 2D-crystals, wallpaper groups for surfaces, or point groups for clusters.
 A certain number of structures will be produced using randomly selected groups from this list, using randomly generated lattice parameters and atomic coordinates.
-During this process special Wyckoff sites can be produced from general positions (Fig. 7).
+During this process special Wyckoff sites can be produced from general positions (Fig. 5.5.1, see Ref. for details)